hayk2377/distributed-ludo/README.md

 # distributed-ludo
-a distributed multiplayer ludo king game design and implementation in golang.
+a distributed, multiplayer ludo-king game design and implementation in golang.